Cosmetic Surgery In Men

 But I had a fleur-de-lis abdominoplasty, where there are incisions along my waistline and up the middle of my abdomen, and a gynecomastia procedure to remove the loose skin from my chest.

-With the procedure I had, often surgeons will recommend liposuction as well, to enhance the results, but that wasn’t recommended or necessary in my case.
+With the procedure I had, surgeons often recommend liposuction as well, to enhance the results.
+In my case, I didn’t need it.

 I also effectively had to have my nipples grafted into place and a brand new (or reconstructed?) belly button added.